Swimming For Muscles: Myth Or Reality?

 While swimming is certainly beneficial, it is vital to realize that swimming alone would most likely not help you gain a significant amount of muscle mass.

 You should also take into account that nutrition plays a vital role in the development of muscle mass.
-No matter how effective your workout plan, without the right nutrition, you will most likely not achieve the level of muscle mass you are aiming for.
+No matter how effective your workout plan is, without the right nutrition, you will most likely not achieve the level of muscle mass you are aiming for.

 Consider both pre-workout and post-workout nutrition.
 After exercising, your muscles will rely on high-quality proteins to help repair the tears and produce improvements in muscle size.